Primary Biliary Cirrhosis

 The diet should be well-balanced.
 At least 1,200 mg of calcium per day is needed to prevent osteoporosis.
 Also, if blood levels of vitamin D are below normal, the physician may prescribe a supplement.
 Vitamin D helps the body absorb calcium from the intestine.
 If thyroid function is low, it too can be treated with medication.
 Diuretics (fluid pills) and reducing salt intake can help reduce edema or swelling.

 Some drugs seem to improve liver function blood tests.
 Some research studies suggest these drugs reduce damage to the liver.
-Actigall changes the make-up of bile in the liver and seems to reduce liver damage.
-Colchicine is an older drug that may reduce scar formation in the liver.
+Actigall (Ursodeoxycholic acid) changes the make-up of bile in the liver and seems to reduce liver damage and delay progression of the disease.
+Colchicine is an older drug that may reduce itching associated with PBC.
 Another drug that shows promise is methotrexate (trade name Rheumatrex).
-It suppresses the immune response in the body.
+It suppresses the immune response in the body but more studies are needed.
 When PBC progresses to a point where too much liver damage has occurred, liver transplantation must be considered.

 Liver transplantation is now an accepted form of treatment for chronic, severe liver disease.
 Advances in surgical techniques and the use of new drugs to suppress rejection have improved the success rate of transplantation.
 The outcome for PBC patients is excellent.
 Because of the disease’s slow progress, it is possible to plan elective transplant surgery.
 Survival rates at transplant centers are well over 90 percent, with a good quality of life after recovery.